JacquesLucke/blender_vscode/README.md

 ### How to use with multiple addons?

 Use VS Code feature [Multi-root Workspaces](https://code.visualstudio.com/docs/editor/multi-root-workspaces).
 Each folder in workspace is treated as addon root.

+### How can I debug into third party library code from within my addon code?

+Addon can be debugged when started from VS Code using the `Blender: Start` command.
+By default, debug breakpoints work only for files and directories opened in the current workspace and it is also not possible to step into code that is not part of the workspace.
+Disable the VS Code setting [`blender.addon.justMyCode`](vscode://settings/blender.addon.justMyCode) to debug code anywhere.
+In rare cases debugging with VS Code can crash Blender (ex. https://github.com/JacquesLucke/blender_vscode/issues/188).

 ## Script Tools